A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning models have made remarkable strides across diverse domains~\cite{he2016deep,ren2015faster,goodfellow2014generative} owing to their capacity to learn intricate representations through numerous parameters.
-However, the extensive parameter scale that contributes to their success also renders these models less interpretable for their decisions, limiting their applicability in high-stake tasks~\cite{gade2019explainable,tjoa2020survey}.

-In an effort to provide explanations for model predictions, attribution methods~\cite{Simonyan2014Deep,Zeiler2014Visualizing,Sundararajan2017Axiomatic} ascribe importance scores, referred to as attributions, to the input features.
-Benefiting from their theoretical foundations~\cite{Shrikumar2017Learning,Sundararajan2017Axiomatic,Srinivas2019Full}, attribution methods are extensively employed in explaining model predictions and establishing model trustworthiness~\cite{he2016deep,Ross2017Right,huang2019neuroninspect,Erion2021Improving}.
-Nevertheless, despite their popularity, the assessment of attribution methods faces challenges given the lack of ground truth.
-Consequently, the evaluation often relies on alternative techniques such as the removal of input features or the addition of perturbations~\cite{Bach2015pixel,Samek2016Evaluating,Petsiuk2018RISE,Rong2022Consistent}.
-However, such methods lead to a phenomenon known as \textit{input distribution shift}~\cite{Hooker2019Benchmark}, which compromises the fidelity of the evaluation benchmarks.
-Conversely, efforts have also been made to conjure attribution ground truth by leveraging training annotations~\cite{zhang2018top,rao2022towards}, generative framework~\cite{arras2022clevr} and model Trojaning~\cite{lin2021you}.
-However, these methods still encounter challenges in rigorously delineating the attribution ground truth, which impedes their reliability.
+Deep learning models have made remarkable strides across diverse domains~\citep{he2016deep,goodfellow2014generative,ren2015faster} owing to their capacity to learn intricate representations.
+However, the extensive parameter scale that contributes to their success also renders these models less interpretable for their decisions, limiting their applicability in high-stake tasks~\citep{gade2019explainable,tjoa2020survey,ali2023explainable}.
+In an effort to provide explanations for model predictions, attribution methods~\citep{Simonyan2014Deep,Shrikumar2017Learning,Sundararajan2017Axiomatic} ascribe importance scores, referred to as attributions, to the input features.
+Despite their widespread adoption, reliably evaluating the faithfulness of attribution methods remains an open problem due to the lack of high-fidelity benchmarks.
+Consequently, the evaluation often relies on surrogate strategies such as feature removal and input perturbations~\citep{Bach2015pixel,Samek2016Evaluating,Petsiuk2018RISE,Rong2022Consistent}.
+However, these approaches often induce \textit{input distribution shift}~\citep{Hooker2019Benchmark}, undermining the fidelity of the evaluation by unintentionally altering the input distribution.
+Conversely, efforts have also been made to conjure attribution ground truth by leveraging training annotations~\citep{zhang2018top,rao2022towards}.
+However, these benchmarks still encounter challenges in rigorously delineating the attribution ground truth.